War of the Breton Succession: First stage of the war

 In late November, Edward III arrived with his army at Brest.
 He almost at once marched against Vannes.
-The siege dragged on and a French army was assembled to meet him, but on 19 January 1343, before any major engagements could be fought, the two kings agreed upon a new truce.
+The siege dragged on and a French army was assembled to meet him, but on 19 January 1343, before any major engagements could be fought, the two kings agreed the Truce of Malestroit.
 Vannes was taken into papal custody.
 With John of Montfort in prison, his son an infant, and his wife recently gone mad, the places under Montfortist control were in practice administered from London, with a large permanent English garrison at Brest.

 The truce was to last until 29 September 1346 with the hopes that in the meantime the disputes between the two kingdoms could be permanently settled, but in Brittany it made little difference.
 The truce bound the two kings and their followers, but Charles of Blois claimed to be fighting his own separate war and was therefore not bound by any truce.
 The brutal small-scale fighting continued at the same pace.

 In Paris, John of Montfort was released from prison on 1 September 1343 in return for a huge bond and a promise to stay on his estates in the east.
 The English coastal garrisons held firm, but the Montfortist party continued to crumble.
 They had some successes, such as the expulsion of the papal custodians from Vannes, but with no unifying leadership, mostly they were reduced to pleading for men and money from London.

 To hamper communication between Brest and Vannes, Charles of Blois laid siege to Quimper in early March 1344.
 The city fell by assault on 1 May and, as usual at that time, this meant the slaughter of civilians in huge numbers, estimated between 1,400 and 2,000.
 The English prisoners were held for ransom, but the Breton and Norman captives were dispatched to Paris where they were executed for treason.
 During the summer and autumn, the Montfortist party fell apart.
 Even those who had been John of Montfort's staunchest allies now considered it futile to continue the struggle.
 It, therefore, mattered little that in March 1345 John finally managed to escape to England.
 With no adherents of note of his own, he was now little more than a figurehead for English ambitions in Brittany.